k2view-academy/K2View-Academy/articles/38_bi_integration/99_WebReportsXML.md

 # BI Admin Configuration

-**BI Admin** (Administration Console) enables the BI application configuration including the security, database, UI and other various settings. **WebReports.XML** is the main Exago BI configuration file which stores these settings and any change applied on the BI Admin module is reflected in WebReports.XML.
+**BI Admin** (Administration Console) enables the BI application configuration including the security, database, UI and other various settings. **WebReports.XML** is the main Exago BI configuration file which stores these settings.
+Any change applied on the BI Admin module is reflected in WebReports.XML.

 Note that WebReports.XML does not keep the default flag values.
 Meaning that if by default a flag is True, it only appears in WebReports.XML when its value is changed to False.